patoman007/design-patterns/Readme.md

 - Program to an super type (interface), not an implementation.
 - Favor composition over inheritnce.
 - Strive for loosely coupled designs between objects that interact.
+- Classes should be open for extension, but closed for modification.

 ## Design Patterns